Finbuckle/Finbuckle.MultiTenant/docs/Strategies.md

 ```

 ## Static Strategy
 Always uses the same identifier to resolve the tenant.
+This strategy is configured as a singleton.

 Configure by calling `WithStaticStrategy` after `AddMultiTenant` in the `ConfigureServices` method of the `Startup` class and passing in the identifier to use for tenant resolution: